filestack/filestack-angular/README.md

   filestack-angular
 </h1>
 <p align="center">
-  Angular component librabry which allow you to easily integrate powerful filestack-api into your app.
+  Angular component library which allow you to easily integrate powerful filestack-api into your app.
 </p>

 **Table of Contents**